AdrienFabre/CV/README.md

 #### Team Player - Excellent Communicator

 As a project buyer of electronic components at Schneider Electric, I was involved in a team in the R&D center, our goal was to standardize electronic components and blueprints in order to reduce costs and increase agility.
-My objective was to build a tool that enables each stakeholder to access the relevant data from different sources for each component or module.
-The other objective was to convince everyone to use it.
-I met each stakeholder, I gathered the data relevant to each of them.
-The tool I created was relevant to each stakeholder, they used it in their decision making process and the number of references was reduced.
+My first objective was to build a tool that enables each stakeholder to access the relevant data from different sources for each component or module.
+The second objective was to convince everyone to use it.
+I met each stakeholder and gathered the relevant data.
+Thanks to those successful collaborations I created a tool that simplified and fastened a complex decision-making process as well as reduced the number of references was reduced.

 #### Analytical thinker

 My experiences are very diverse, also because my journey is self-funded.
-It means that I worked during my studies and that at some point I could have meetings during the day with Oxford Business School MBA students social entrepreneurs willing to make a better world and on the evening I was working with people from low wage European countries trying to climb the social ladder.
-Added to the diversity of environments I evolved in enriched my perspectives, it enabled me to quickly understand the big picture as well as the details of a situation.
-This really helps me to research, to analyze data, to make decision, to think critically, to be creative and to communicate efficiently.
+I worked during my studies and at some point, I could have meetings during the day with Oxford Business School MBA students, emerging social entrepreneurs, while on the evening I was working with people from low wage European countries trying to climb the social ladder.
+This diversity enriched my perspectives, it enabled me to quickly understand the big picture as well as the details of a situation.
+Collaborators in various projects highlighted my abilities to research, to analyze data, to make decisions, to think critically, to be creative and to communicate efficiently.

 ## Education